lostkids/.github/profile/README.md

-we are lost kids and thats it.
+we are lost kids and that's it.
 <!--
 🙋‍♀️ A short introduction - what is your organization all about?
 <!--